 Understanding your child’s skills, interests, abilities, and the needs of the labor market is a great place to start.
 Consider these statistics forecasting the need for skilled workers in the near future:

 Technological capabilities, math skills and problem-solving techniques are now more important than ever whether your child chooses to begin a career or pursue a college degree after high school.

-Advanced Manufacturing and Information Technology pathways are open to all students in the pilot Pathway districts of Bradley, Cleveland City, Hamilton, Marion and McMinn Counties.
+Advanced Manufacturing and Information Technology pathways are open to all students in the Pathway districts of Bradley, Cleveland City, Hamilton, Marion, McMinn and Meigs Counties.

 By working with their school counselor to incorporate these specialized courses into their schedules, your child will have the opportunity to create a program that meets his or her interests and career goals.

 Students will begin career exploration in middle school with the help of school counselors.
 Once in high school, your child will have the opportunity to choose a specific pathway and have access to field trips, job shadows, possible internships, and real-world, hands-on learning experiences in and out of the classroom.
 Your child’s school counselor can help guide them into coursework and various experiences in one of the pathways.